Caledonian Railway branches in South Lanarkshire: Darvel and Strathaven, and then Stonehouse

-The desire to connect new pits, and get access to existing ones, drove the Caledonian to get powers for more new lines by Act of 1896.
+The desire to connect new pits, and get access to existing ones, drove the Caledonian to get powers for more new lines by the Caledonian Railway Act 1896.
 Darvel had been served by the G&SWR since 1896, by a branch line from Kilmarnock.
 At the turn of the century, the Duke of Portland proposed an Avondale Railway to connect Darvel, Lesmahagow and Hamilton.
 His intention was to develop Troon Harbour further, getting access for South Lanarkshire coal to the harbour for export.
 At this late date this would have been a prodigious commercial undertaking, and it is not clear how realistic it was.
 Nonetheless, the Caledonian Railway was moved to promote a line itself, linking its Lesmahagow network with the G&SWR at Darvel.

 The Caledonian opened the line from Strathaven to Darvel on 1 May 1902.
 The original Strathaven terminus was on the north-east side of the town, and the new line left the earlier route at Whiteshawgate Junction, a short distance north of the terminus.
 It fell steeply and curved round the south of the town over a long and high viaduct, then running broadly south-west to the G&SWR station at Darvel.
 When the line had been authorised, the G&SWR had been given the right to acquire the portion of the line that lay in Ayrshire, an extent of about 4 miles (6 km).
 It exercised that right in 1904, so that the two companies met at an end-on junction at "County Boundary"; there was no habitation or other feature there.
 There was earlier to have been a goods exchange yard there, but wiser counsel prevailed and any exchange was done in Darvel.

 The passenger service was not extended to Darvel at first, but on 4 July 1904 a new Strathaven North station was opened alongside the original Strathaven terminus, which was reduced to a goods yard, named Flemington.
 On 1 October 1904 a new Stratheven Central station was opened, closer to the town centre.

 In 1905 Strathaven was connected to Stonehouse; a new line ran east from Strathaven Central station to the Cot Castle termination of the 1864 line at Stonehouse.
 This line required a duplication of the striking viaduct at Strathaven.
 This line was relatively short but at the same time a more ambitious route was opened, also in 1905, connecting several existing branches.
 It ran from Merryton Junction, not far from Ferniegair on the original (1856) Lesmahagow line; it ran south to Stonehouse station, which was much enlarged; from there it east to join the Lesmahagow line at Blackwood.
 It then ran south through Lesmahagow itself to Alton Heights Junction.
 The 1856 Lesmahagow Railway had served the town at some distance to the east, and the earlier Lesmahagow station was renamed Brocketsbrae.